starknet-io/starknet.js/www/versioned_docs/version-4.22.0/guides/signature.md

 console.log("Result (boolean)=", isFullPubKeyRelatedToAccount);
 ```

+#### With the starknet public key:

+The sender provides the message, the signature and the Starknet public key.
+With the Starknet public key, it's a bit more complicated.
+Use the code [here](https://github.com/0xs34n/starknet.js/issues/479) to proceed.

 ### Verify in Starknet network, with the account:

-The sender can provide an account address, in spite of a full public key.
+The sender can provide an account address, in spite of a public key.

 ```typescript
 const provider = new Provider({ sequencer: { baseUrl: "http://127.0.0.1:5050" } }); //devnet